 As shown in Figure 7 the ActivityConfiguration package contains two classes for the execution side: Parameter and ConfigFile which are connected to an Activity instance via the WasConfiguredBy association class.
-An Activity may thus be configured by a set of Parameter instances, by ConfigFile instances, or by a combination of both.
+An Activity may thus be configured by a set of Parameter instances, or by ConfigFile instances containing a list of (key,value) pairs, or by a combination of both.